RubanArunkumar/PersonalProjects/README.md

     a mortgage should not exceed 4 times the income a mortgage should not exceed the home value

-Use the frameworks as you see fit to build and test this.

 **Framework Used**
 * DotnetCore 3.1 - Web Api